Movie Theaters Were Already in Trouble. With Disney's Fox Deal, It's Double - Slashdot

 The small, single screen theater I typically go to in a town just north of where I live specifically boycotted bringing in this latest Star Wars as the premier or any showing on the premise of 'Disney wants too much of a cut, and we aren't screwing our patrons over with our costs.'
 Now this is one of many 1 to 4 screen theaters owned by a local company in our state, so they clearly picked up 'Star Wars' in the bigger cities where they can offset the cut back to Disney with more foot traffic.
 However, this

-Movies are expensive (Score:2)
+Movies are expensive (Score:3)